benjaminion/upgrading-ethereum-book/src/book.md

 <span>On the left, the breakdown of expected rewards for validators for performing duties.
 On the right, the breakdown of rewards for proposers for including evidence of those duties.</span>
 </div>

-This congruence ensures that the interests of validators and proposers aligned.
+This equivalence ensures that the interests of attesters and proposers are aligned.

 #### Total issuance